When we invest in clean energy and electric vehicles and reduce population, more of our children can breathe clean air and drink clean water.

 No, I don't regret being on the board.

-What I regret is not taking into account that there would be a Rudy Giuliani um and a um and a president of the United States that would be listening to this ridiculous conspiracy idea, which has again been completely debunked by everyone.
+What I regret is not taking into account that there would be a Rudy Giuliani and a president of the United States that would be listening to this ridiculous conspiracy idea, which has, again, been completely debunked by everyone.

-And you know, I think people at home are thinking, how could that not have crossed your mind, or you wouldn't have felt just a little bit in your gut, like maybe this isn't a good idea to go and sit on the board of this Ukrainian company.
+I think people at home are thinking, how could that not have crossed your mind or you wouldn't have felt just a little bit in your gut?

-I said that I said to you, in retrospect, I wish up my judgment.
+I said to you, in retrospect, I was up my judgment.

-You never, it never you never thought this might not look right.
+You never thought this might not look right.

 You know what?